 • Federal government initiating a review of MBS rebates to ensure they reflect the cost of care.

-ANZCA supports the report and its recommendations, particularly the establishment of a national health workforce planning body, increased specialist training and flexible training model funding and funding that is more reflective specialist training workforce needs.
+ANZCA supports the establishment of a national health workforce planning body, increased specialist training and flexible training model funding and funding that is more reflective specialist training workforce needs.

 The report also confirms that anaesthesia is one of the specialties that is undersupplied and growing more slowly than average.
 This is a consistent message across all recent government reviews.